aru20112233/Real-time-solar-energy-estimation-tool/README.md

 - **Cost Savings Estimation**: Estimates potential cost savings on electricity bills by switching to solar energy based on user-provided electricity rates.
 - **Interactive GUI**: Provides a user-friendly PyQt5-based interface for users to input their location, area, and electricity rate, visualizing results in real-time.

+## Features coming in future
+- **Optimization**: Using gurobipy, I will optimize the program to get minimum number of solar panels required to satisfy consumers usage.
+- **EV & LPG tool**: Similar tool for electric vehicles and LPG where users budget will be minimized according to inputs.

 ## Technologies Used
 - Python
 - Libraries: